milk-v/milkv.io/docs/duo/application-development/wiringx.md

 <summary>int waitForInterrupt(int pin, int ms)</summary>

-  Wait for an interrupt to occur on pin, with a timeout of ms milliseconds
+  Wait for an interrupt to occur on pin, with a timeout of ms milliseconds.
   *This function has been deprecated.
 It is recommended to use wiringXISR*

 </details>